xayanide/xayanide-mixed-osu-skin/README.md

 5. With `Properties` tab open.
 Navigate to the specified tab and sections and apply the following settings:

 **Advanced -> Default Format**
-- Select `16 bit, 44100 Hz (CD Quality)` or `16 bit, 48000 Hz (DVD Quality)`, higher than that is unnecessary and adds overhead, 24-bit is useful for recording/mixing, not for playback.
+- Select `16 bit, 44100 Hz (CD Quality)` or `16 bit, 48000 Hz (DVD Quality)`, higher than that is unnecessary and can add overhead, 24-bit is useful for recording/mixing, not for playback.
 > Sources: https://learn.microsoft.com/en-us/windows/win32/coreaudio/wasapi, pro audio software (DAWs, low-latency applications) and hardware forums

 **Spatial Sound -> Spatial sound format**